OscarKlemenz/covid_dashboard/README.md

 - test_covid_data_handler.py
 - test_news_data_handler.py

-To run pytest, first launch the virtual environment explained in the getting started section and in the terminal run this line:
+To run pytest, first launch the virtual environment explained in the getting started section and in the terminal run these lines:

     > source .virtualenv/bin/activate
     > pytest